aroundthecorner/training-laravel-sukp-a100/readme.md

 You may logout from your application and try to access `http://localhost:8000/tasks`.
 You will be redirect to login page if you're not logged in yet.

-The other way to setup the middleware is as following:
+The other option to setup the middleware is as following:

 	Route::get('profile','UsersControllers@profile')->middleware(['auth']);

+The last option to set restricted page is to use in controller's constructor.

+	class HomeController extends Controller
+	{
+	    public function __construct()
+	    {
+	        $this->middleware('auth');
+	    }
+	}

 # How to create one-to-many relationship